 Families of individuals who were killed by impaired drivers hold impact panels for DUI offenders.
 In these groups, offenders are able to see how their actions can directly impact other people’s lives.
 These groups are usually emotional and may cause you to make different decisions in the future.
 This is not always a requirement, but many judges do use it as part of their sentencing.

 The penalties for DUIs range greatly, and in order to ensure the minimum punishment or have hope for no punishment at all, you need a DUI attorney to make your case.
 If the court hears and sympathizes with your side of the story, they may opt to find you not guilty.
-However, if you do not have legal representation, the court cannot sympathize with your perspective because they will not hear it.
+However, if you do not have legal representation from a Orange County DUI Lawyer, the court cannot sympathize with your perspective because they will not hear it.
 DUI punishments have the capacity to be severe.
 Having an attorney is the best way to convince the judge to reduce your sentence if the court does find you guilty.

 Fighting your own DUI case is often a losing battle.
 There are very specific ways that attorneys can help you to win your case.
 Without understanding these tactics and the rules of the court, it is highly unlikely that you will be able to create an argument that is sufficient for your case.